 Vegetated Shallows: As discussed above, there would have been adverse impacts to vegetated shallows as a result of wetland and open water disposal.
-It is assumed that any vegetation within those project areas would have been smothered by sediments.
+Vegetation within those project areas would have been smothered by sediments.
 As a result of the Emergency Action, these vegetated shallows will no longer be available for use by aquatic or terrestrial species.